Tennessee Children's Home Society: State findings

 Following a 1950 state investigation, it was revealed that Tann had arranged for thousands of adoptions under questionable means.

 State investigators discovered that the Society was a front for a broad black market adoption ring, headed by Tann.
 They also found record irregularities and secret bank accounts.
 In some cases, Tann skimmed as much as 80 to 90% of the adoption fees when children were placed out of state.
 Officials also found that Judge Camille Kelley had railroaded through hundreds of adoptions without following state laws.
-Kelley also received payments from Tann for her assistance.
-Tann died in the fall of 1950, and Kelley announced the same year that she would retire after 20 years on the bench.
-Kelley was not prosecuted for her role in the scandal and died in 1955.
+Though they were unable to find direct evidence that Kelley received payments from Tann for her assistance, investigators noted that her yearly income could not have otherwise supported her lifestyle (which included a maid, expensive clothes and flowers, and a chauffeur-driven Cadillac).
+After learning that investigators had recorded an incriminating phone call wherein Kelley attempted to bribe a potential witness, Kelley announced on November 10 that she would retire after 30 years on the bench.

 Adoptive parents soon discovered that the biographies and child histories supplied by Tann were false.
 In some cases, Tann obtained babies from state mental hospital patients and hid the information from adoptive parents.

 Children disappeared from the Tennessee Children's Home Society under temporary custody to be adopted by other families, and Tann then destroyed the records.

 Tann worked in collusion with some local area doctors who informed the Home of unwed mothers.
 Tann would take the newborns under the pretext of providing them with hospital care and would later tell the mothers that the children had died and that their bodies had been buried immediately in the name of compassion.

+Tann died on September 15, 1950; Kelley was not prosecuted for her role in the scandal and died in 1955.